mattdibi/redox-keyboard/README.md

 	- 3D-printable case:
         - [3D printed case](https://github.com/mattdibi/redox-keyboard/tree/master/redox-w/rev2.0WHS/case), freely available.

-## Wireless implementations
+## Wireless Implementations

-The Redox keyboard uses two different wireless implementations, for simplicity I'll differentiate them on a firmware basis:
+The Redox keyboard uses three different wireless implementations, differentiated by firmware:
  - *QMK based*: Leveraging the [Gazel protocol](https://developer.nordicsemi.com/nRF5_SDK/nRF51_SDK_v5.x.x/doc/5.2.0/html/a00140.html).
 It needs its own PCB and a receiver dongle (see [Redox Wireless](https://github.com/mattdibi/redox-keyboard/tree/docs/zmk_update/redox-w) for details) and needs three YJ-14015 MCUs + a Pro Micro compatible controller.
  - *ZMK based*: Leveraging the Bluetooth protocol.
 It is based on the [Redox wired PCB](https://github.com/mattdibi/redox-keyboard/tree/master/redox) and the [nice!nano](https://nicekeyboards.com/nice-nano/) controller.
+ - *KMK based*: Adding [Bluetooth Split](http://kmkfw.io/docs/split_keyboards#bluetooth-split-aka-no-trrs-currently-in-testing) code to `boards/redox/main.py`.
+Combined with a [compatible](http://kmkfw.io/docs/Officially_Supported_Microcontrollers) wireless controller completes wireless configuration.
+Would advice adding [Bluetooth keycodes](http://kmkfw.io/docs/keycodes#bluetooth-keys) in keymap; `keyboard.keymap` element in `main.py`.

- The main differences for the two implementations are as follows:
+ The notable differences for the three implementations are as follows:
  - _Battery life_: QMK Redox Wireless uses two CR2032 coin cell batteries which last [approximately one year (YMMV)](https://github.com/mattdibi/redox-keyboard/tree/master/redox-w#battery-usage), while the nice!nano support LiPo rechargable batteries (you can choose the capacity you want but expect them to last for a [few weeks on a single charge](https://zmk.dev/power-profiler)).
  - _Flexibility_: The receiver dongle limits the flexibility of QMK Redox Wireless.
- - _Cost_: The 3x YJ-14015 + Pro Micro combo is cheaper than the two nice!nano you need for the ZMK Redox.
+ - _Cost_: The 3x YJ-14015 + Pro Micro combo is cheaper than two wireless controllers required for ZMK and wireless KMK.
- - _Range_: The Bluetooth implementation should be more capable than what can be achieved with the QMK Redox Wireless (At this point in time, I lack the evidence to support these claims though).
+ - _Range_: Bluetooth implementations, of ZMK and KMK, should be more capable than what can be achieved with the QMK Redox Wireless (At this point in time, I lack the evidence to support these claims though).

-## Layout
+## Physical Key Layout

 <p align="center">
 <img src="img/redox-layout.png" alt="Redox layout" width="600" style="border-radius:3%"/>